AnomiNet/imona/README.md

 Imoni is a Rails app consuming the Anomi API backend.

-API delegation and ActiveRecord-like abstraction is provided by the gem [her](https://github.com/remiprev/her).
+API delegation and ActiveRecord-like abstraction are provided by the gem [her](https://github.com/remiprev/her).

 I like Ruby.